Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/07/speculative-calculations-open-a-backdoor-to-information-theft.md

 Wikner, J; Razavi, K. RETBLEED: Arbitrary Speculative Code Execution with Return Instructions.
 Paper accepted at the 31st USENIX Security Symposium, August 10–12, 2022, at the Boston Marriott Copley Place in Boston, MA, USA.

 Wikner’s and Razavi’s will present their findings at the USENIX Security '22 on 12 August 2022, 1.30 pm-2.30 pm.

+The scientific publication is available for download on the Retbleed project webseite of the ETH Zurich Computer Security Group.
+For specialists, there is also a video about Retbleed.